MarlonMueller/stable-baselines3-contrib/README.md

 git clone https://github.com/MarlonMueller/stable-baselines3-contrib.git
 git checkout feat/safety-wrappers
 ```
-We recommend to use a virtual environment.
-Name the venv ``safetyWrappers``.
+We recommend to use a virtual environment - name it ``safetyWrappers``.
 ```
 conda create -n safetyWrappers python=3.8 source activate safetyWrappers
 ```
 Note that not all required packages are available in conda or conda-forge channels.
+A quick and dirty workaround (or use venvs etc.)
 ```
 pip3 install -r requirements.txt
 ```